John cares full time for his wife Dorothy, 82, who has Alzheimer's.

 "We now attend their dementia cafés every Monday and Friday, where we receive a warm friendly welcome.
 These two dates are the highlights of each week and we can look forward to them."

 The power of music

-Normal conversations are no longer possible, but the only thing that Dorothy now responds to positively is music.
-It’s always been part of her life and she just light up when she hears it.
-Consequently, Classic FM is on nearly all day as a background, and the BBC iPlayer has an abundance of music, from classical to Country and Western, all of which she loves, especially at the monthly tea dances we attend.
+Normal conversations are no longer possible, the only thing that Dorothy now responds to positively is music.
+It’s always been part of her life and she just lights up when she hears it.
+Consequently, Classic FM is on nearly all day in the background, and the BBC iPlayer has an abundance of music, from classical to Country and Western, all of which she loves.

+I am quite happy to play my part in caring for Dorothy.
+She needs help and I wouldn’t want anybody else to look after her.
 What I find immensely satisfying is to see my wife smiling, then I know she is happy.
-Of course there are times when it is stressful; she hates having her nails cut, and having her hair washed.
-In some ways it’s like having a very small child.
+Of course there are times when it is stressful; she hates having her nails cut, and dislikes having her hair washed.
+In some ways it’s like being around a very small child.
 I don't get depressed by it, only frustrated, but that's how my life has turned out to be, so I have adapted accordingly.
-Compared to some other carers, my life has now become relatively relaxed as Dorothy has developed hypersomnia, but it is made tolerable by the support we have received from our friends at Silverline Memories.”
+The situation is made tolerable by the support we have received from our friends at Silverline Memories.”

 - Dementia and other memory problems: read about getting a dementia diagnosis, living with dementia and ways to help your loved one.

 - Respite care: find out about the different options for respite care and how to organise it either for yourself or with your relative.

 - Care services directory: use our directory to search for local support groups for people living with dementia.